Textualize/textual/docs/widgets/select.md

 The options in a select control may be passed in to the constructor or set later with [set_options][textual.widgets.Select.set_options].
-Options should be given as sequence of tuples consisting of two values: the first is the string to display, the second is the value option.
+Options should be given as sequence of tuples consisting of two values: the first is the string to display, the second is the value of option.

 The value of the currently selected option is stored in the `value` attribute of the widget, and the `value` attribute of the [Changed][textual.widgets.Select.Changed] message.